 Mr. Faraj began his legal career as a military defense lawyer and then the senior defense lawyer in charge at Camp Pendleton, California.
 When he left the United states Marine Corps, he had culminated a career that spanned 22 years.
 During that period, he had served in a variety of assignments and locations as an enlisted infantryman, an NCO and later as an infantry officer.
 His military career included assignments as a squad leader, a section leader, embassy duty in Africa and Europe, platoon commander, company commander and operations officer.
 Mr. Faraj also served in a unique assignment as a Foreign Area Officer for the Middle East and North Africa regions as an area expert due to his experience in the region and language fluency.
 During his Marine Corps career, he deployed numerous times to Southwest Asia, East Asia, Africa and throughout the Pacific.
 He is the recipient of numerous medals and awards including the Combat Action Ribbon.
 His proudest military achievement is receipt of the Wheeler Award for infantry excellence upon completion of the Infantry Officer Course, considered to be among the most challenging professional military schools in the world.

 In his free time Mr. Faraj enjoys participating in endurance athletic events.
 He has completed numerous Ironman triathlons, marathons and multiple one hundred plus miles cycling events including Race Across the West.
 He is active in Ride 2 Recovery, a cycling-centered program that assists veterans in recovering from combat wounds.

-Mr. Faraj has co-authored a book about the Haditha incident and the trial that followed.
-Thebook, ” No Time for Truth,” which will be published in the Spring of 2014, by the Naval Institute Press and is available at Amazon.
+Mr. Faraj has authored several articles on the practice of law and has co-authored a book about the Haditha incident and the trial that followed.
+The book, ” No Time For The Truth,” was published in the Spring of 2014, is available on Amazon.

 Mr. Faraj is a fluent Arabic speaker.